 The good news is those kinds of docs are out there and with your help, I’ve put together a list of over 100 GPer-recommended specialists throughout the US and Europe.
 You’ll find the list below.
 My hope is that it makes building this part of your management plan a little easier.

-If you’d like guidance and support to help you build and implement the rest of your personalized management plan, be sure to check out the Living (Well!) with Gastroparesis Group Program starting March 3rd.
-Today is the last day to save $50 on registration and receive the bonus Q&A phone call!
+If you’d like guidance and support to help you build and implement the rest of your personalized management plan, be sure to check out the Living (Well!) with Gastroparesis Online Program.

 Please note: I am not personally recommending or endorsing any of these physicians.
 This list is based solely on feedback received from other GPers.
 Just like everything else with gastroparesis, experiences will vary depending on circumstances, needs, goals, and preferences.
 The perfect doctor for someone else may not be the perfect doctor for you.
 Consider this list a starting point for research and don’t be afraid to continue looking if one physician isn’t a good fit for you.